jenkins-x/cloud-environments/README.md

-# projectX cloud environments
+# Jenkins X cloud environments

-This repository contains a number of Jenkins-X environments including cloud specific configuration and encrypted production secrets that can be applied to any kubernetes cluster via a Makefile or Jenkins Pipelines.
+This repository contains a number of [Jenkins X](https://jenkins-x.github.io/jenkins-x-website/) environments including cloud specific configuration and encrypted production secrets that can be applied to any kubernetes cluster via a Makefile or Jenkins Pipelines.

 # Prerequisits